murtazo/murtazo.github.io/_projects/euler.md

 ---
 layout: page
 title: Nonlinear viscosity for Euler equation
-description: a project with a background image a project with a background image a project with a background image a project with a background image a project with a background image a project with a background image a project with a background image a project with a background image a project with a background image a project with a background image a project with a background image a project with a background image
+description: a project with a background image a project with a background imag a project with a background image a project with a background image a project with a background image a project with a background image a project with a background image a project with a background image a project with a background image
 img: /assets/arts/explotion/expl.png
 importance: 1
 ---